Teradata/developer-resources/docs/install-ai-unlimited/setup-ai-unlimited.md

 ## Before you leave

-1. Go to your **Profile**, and copy your API key.<br />
+1. Go to your **Profile**, and copy your API key.
     You'll use it when you connect to the engine from a Jupyter notebook.

 2. If you enabled TLS, select **Restart**.
 This restarts the AI Unlimited service with TLS in place.